mathmeetsart/Math-Meets-Art/README.md

    - **Barnsley's Fern:** Discover the elegance of fractal plants.
    - **Dragon Curve:** Witness the geometric wonder of this recursive curve.

-*Note: For more detailed exploration and code, visit the respective repositories linked above.*
+*Note: For more detailed exploration and code, visit the respective repositories linked below or on my Instagram page.*

 ## Directory: